 Comfort value is all up to the intended use.
 How long does this pack need to last?
 Does comfort matter?
 Are you going to beat it to death?
 What are you going to pack for it?
 Is your boss or a client going to see you carrying this bag?
 Or does it just need to make it from point A to point B?
 A cheaper bag typically means fewer features and less durability.
 While the higher-end bags can break a budget; however, going with a well-constructed product is never a bad idea if you can afford.

 As the list of must-have-items continues to grow so do the number of compartments in our backpacks.
 You should have in mind how you will stay organized with what you intend to carry in your backpack.
 We knew that a good backpack with sufficient organization to carry a drone, laptop, and camera was needed.
 It was difficult and ended up costing us more, but at the end of the day, we have everything we need from my carry-on backpack.
 Had I gone with just the other four points I would have been disappointed.

 The capacity of the bag refers to how much you can fit inside the bag.
-Size should be considered with how long the trip will or whether backpack is intended to compliment checked luggage.
+Size should be considered with how long the trip will or whether the backpack is intended to complement checked luggage.

 What Type of Traveler Are You?

 At the end of the day, the pack you choose is all about what type of traveler you are.
 Are you a minimalist?
 A Techie?
 Stylish?
 Are you planning to just use your carry-on to travel with for three days or three weeks?